Feminism in Russia: Literature

 At the end of the century, some of the most widely read Russian literary figures focused on feminist motifs in their works.
 In his later years, Leo Tolstoy argued against the traditional institution of marriage, comparing it to forced prostitution and slavery, a theme that he also touched on in his novel Anna Karenina.
 In his plays and short stories, Anton Chekhov portrayed a variety of working female protagonists, from actresses to governesses, who sacrificed social esteem and affluence for the sake of financial and personal independence; in spite of this sacrifice, these women are among the few Chekhovian characters who are truly satisfied with their lives.
+In his influential 1863 novel What is to be Done?, the writer Nikolai Chernyshevski embodied the new feminist ideas in the novel's heroine, Vera Pavlovna, who dreams of a future utopian society with perfect equality among the sexes.

 The Revolution and Soviet era

 Pre-Revolution

 At the end of the 19th century and the beginning of the 20th century, the focus of Russian feminism shifted from the aristocracy to the peasants and working class.
 Imbued with socialist ideology, young women began to organize all-women unions among female factory workers, who tended to be ignored or marginalized by male socialists.

 Between 1907 and 1917, the League for Women's Equal Rights was the most important feminist organization in Russia.
 Like the Russian Women's Mutual Philanthropic Society, it was focused on education and social welfare, but it also pushed for equal rights for women, including suffrage, equal inheritance, and an end to passport restrictions.
 The 1917 Revolution, catalyzed in part by women workers' demonstrations, generated a surge of membership in the organization.
 In the same year, because of the society's continued lobbying, Russia became the first major world power to grant women the right to vote.